sarb001/React-Concepts/README.md

+-- Created  Fetch TodoList with Single Click

-# -- Calling api and Fetching data with Reduxjs/Toolkit
+# -- Fetching data with api  with  Reduxjs/Toolkit
 ## - Using Reduxjs/toolkit
-### - using createAsyncThukn Function , using extraReducers
+### - using createAsyncThunk Function , using extraReducers